patchlevel/event-sourcing/docs/pages/getting_started.md

 ## Define aggregates

-Next we need to define the aggregate.
-So the hotel and how the hotel should behave.
+Next we need to define the hotel aggregate.
+How you can interact with it, what events happen and what the business rules are.
-We have also defined the `create`, `checkIn` and `checkOut` methods accordingly.
+For this we create the methods `create`, `checkIn` and `checkOut`.
-These events are thrown here and the state of the hotel is also changed.
+In these methods the business checks are made and events are recorded.
+Otherwise we still need apply methods to change the state.

 ```php
 use Patchlevel\EventSourcing\Aggregate\AggregateChanged;